EuroCRIS/CASRAI-Dictionairies/Picklists/Contributor Roles/Writing – original draft.md

-# Contributor Roles/Writing â€“ original draft
+# Contributor Roles/Writing – original draft
 ## Short definition
 Preparation, creation and/or presentation of the published work, specifically writing the initial draft (including substantive translation).
 ## Type